1 year, May 2019 – August 2020

 Cyber Secure Dashboard Logo

-The team and I held an intake meeting with the client and our EnterpriseWorks project manager to discuss what types of color and font choices the client would like for their brand.
-The client then provided the headline and body copy for the materials as well as the logo.
+The team and I held a client intake meeting to discuss which colors and fonts the client would like for their brand.
+The client provided the content copy along with the logo.

 Old Brochure Design

-I thought an image of a mountain and lake was fitting because it evokes a sense of peacefulness, especially since the tagline promoted a stress-free experience of "no line" and "no wait" at the care center.
+I thought an image of a mountain and lake was fitting because it evokes a sense of peacefulness, and since the tagline promoted a stress-free experience of "no line" and "no wait" at the care center.